Building and maintaining a System of Intracellular Compartments: Master equation for de novo assembly of Golgi cisternae

 \subsection{Dynamics of the mean cisternal size}

 We derive the dynamical equation for the mean cisternal size.
 Eq.\,\eqref{eq:Master_final_sup} can be written in the following concise form, \begin{small}

-\end{small} where in the last line, we have used the step operator $E$\cite{kampen}.
-Mean dynamics of this Master equation can be obtained using the generating function $G(s,t) = \sum_{M} s^M \, P(M,t)$, which for the fission term reads, \begin{small}
+\end{small} where in the last line, we have used the step operator $E$ \cite{kampen}.
+The mean dynamics for this Master equation can be obtained using the generating function $G(s,t) = \sum_{M} s^M \, P(M,t)$, which for the fission term reads \begin{small}

 \end{small} Following similar steps for the fusion term and adding them up gives, \begin{small}